llv22/ono/README.md

 You should already set up a [ghost blog](https://ghost.org).
 If you are not prepared yet, please refer to the official [installation page](http://docs.ghost.org/installation/).

 When you get ready, just clone the repo to a folder under your blog's theme folder: `content/themes/`.
-Restart ghost and you can find the `Vno` in the blog setting panle.
+Restart ghost and you can find the `Ono` in the blog setting panle.

 ### Cover